Melody Kokoszka, NPR

 Tom Bullock, NPR

-Eric Westervelt has the first in a five-part series — "The Quiet Front" — looking at the threat of terrorism in the Horn of Africa.
+Eric Westervelt continues a series on the threat of terrorism in the Horn of Africa.